NWS Yorktown promotion ceremony at Missile Park

 Yorktown, Va.
-(June 7, 2024) CMDCS Mikendra Porter (far left), Capt.
-Dan Patrick, Commanding Officer of Naval Weapons Station Yorktown, and Cmdr.
-Kurt Davis, the installation’s Executive Officer take a group photo with Sailors who were promoted at the installation’s missile park on Friday, June 7, 2024.
+(June 7, 2024) FCA1 Joshua Dunbar stands with Capt.
+Dan Patrick, Commanding Officer, Naval Weapons Station Yorktown after a promotion ceremony held at the installation’s missile park.
 (U.S. Navy Photo by Max Lonzanida/Released).

 |Date Taken: